-While there are plenty of good resources on optimizing your blog content for search, far less press is dedicated to point-of-view content.
+While there are plenty of good resources on optimizing your blog content for search, far less press is dedicated to creating point-of-view content.
 In this post, I’ll get specific on just how to differentiate your content.

 1. Say what’s not being said